 What is Shared Decision Making?

-• The clinician’s expertise, such as treatment options, evidence, risks and benefits
+• The healthcare professionals expertise, such as treatment options, evidence, risks and benefits.

-• What matters to the patient: their preferences, personal circumstances, goals, values and beliefs.
+• What matters to the person, their preferences, personal circumstances, goals, values and beliefs.

 Why is it important?